dreibh/hipercontracer/README.md

 # The HiPerConTracer Viewer Tool

-The HiPerConTracer Viewer Tool displays the contents of data files.
+The HiPerConTracer Viewer Tool displays the contents of results files.

 ## Example
 ```